Top 10 Must-See Landmarks in Bali

 Pura Taman Ayun: The Royal Temple

 Pura Taman Ayun, located in the Mengwi district, is a beautiful royal temple complex surrounded by a moat and lush gardens.
 The temple’s name means “beautiful garden,” and it certainly lives up to its name.
-As you explore the temple grounds, you’ll be enchanted by the meticulously maintained gardens and the impressive tiered shrines.
+The meticulously maintained gardens and impressive tiered shrines will enchant you as you explore the temple grounds.
 The temple is a perfect example of traditional Balinese architecture and landscaping.
 A visit to Pura Taman Ayun offers a glimpse into Bali’s royal history and a peaceful escape from the hustle and bustle of modern life.

 Historic Sites and Monuments